-Our journey began more than two years ago now, when Sofia was still four years old.
+Our journey with childhood cancer began when Sofia was just four years old.
 The memories we had made until that point were really blissful, and when I look back at them now, they almost seem like a fairy-tale.

 But they didn’t.
-And even on the day of the MRI, when she was still able to do a somersault in gymnastics and after being examined by pediatricians with absolutely no abnormal findings, I felt confident that they were going to once again reassure us that everything was fine and there was nothing to worry about.
+Even on the day of the MRI, when Sofia was still able to do a somersault in gymnastics and after being examined by pediatricians with absolutely no abnormal findings, I felt confident that they were going to reassure us that everything was fine and there was nothing to worry about.

 Throughout all of these treatments, Sofia seemed so brave, strong, and accepting.
 Our hearts hurt with every needle poke, NG tube, and toxic therapy she received, but she endured.
 And although she has had a number of complications since, she has maintained that lovely, delicate, and caring charisma that she has always had, and that draws people to her.
 The challenges that she has been left to deal with include hearing, balance, motor skills, speech, and cognition.

-Our journey was extremely difficult at the beginning, and some people in this room can probably relate to it – the weeks and months spent in hospital, trying to balance the needs of a two-year-old and six-year-old, while doing chemotherapy, watching a delicate and defenseless child suffer through the adverse effects of therapies, moving the family to a different city for treatment.
-We were so thankful and felt blessed to have the support of many friends and family in that acute phase, who helped look after the kids and bring us meals among many other things.
+Our journey was extremely difficult – the weeks and months spent in the hospital – trying to balance the needs of a two-year-old and six-year-old, while doing chemotherapy with another child and moving the family to a different city for treatment.
+Watching a delicate and defenseless child suffer through the adverse effects of therapies is unbelievably difficult.
+We were so thankful and felt blessed to have the support of many friends and family in that acute phase, who helped look after the kids and bring us meals and toys among many other things.

 ~ Naushad Hirani, Sofia’s father